How does reverse osmosis work?

 Sanitizing your tank does not need to be done as often as draining.
 We recommend sanitizing the storage tank about every 12 months to remove any lingering harmful bacteria.
 Your system can be sanitized with bleach or an NSF approved Sani-System.

-1. Shut off the water supply to your RO system and remove the membrane and filters.
+- Shut off the water supply to your RO system.

-If you’re currently looking at purchasing a Reverse Osmosis system that will last for years to come, consider Aquasana’s OptimH2O® Reverse Osmosis + Claryum® water filter.
-This filter utilizes reverse osmosis to remove 88 contaminants including lead, mercury, asbestos, and fluoride among others.
+If you’re currently looking at purchasing a Reverse Osmosis system that will last for years to come, consider Aquasana’s SmartFlow® Reverse Osmosis water filter.
+This filter utilizes reverse osmosis to remove 99.99% of 90 contaminants including lead, arsenic, chlorine, and fluoride among others.
 While some Reverse Osmosis systems remove healthy minerals including calcium in the process, our system utilizes remineralization technology to retain these ensuring you get all the benefits of your filtered water.